 However, I identified this post as a new perspective, and clearly what has been said above has been said before — so not exactly new.
 Instead, I want to draw the reader’s attention to an issue that has been before us all this time, but we have simply overlooked: the Smurfs are blue.
 Sure this appears to be a novelty that adds to their unique identity, but perhaps their actual blueness might in fact be the result of micropolyspora faeni (mushroom worker’s lung).
 Because the Smurfs live in mushrooms, their exposure is significant, and their condition chronic.
 With their lung function compromised, it is possible that the blue skin we have so come to love is in fact a symptom of something far more dangerous – a lack of healthy oxygenated blood flowing through their tiny smurfy bodies.
 In addition, the cry “are we there yet” that came quite frequently when the group journeyed together was actually a cry for endurance – their oxygen starved bodies struggling to deal with the mountain before them.
 In the end, the Smurfs should not be avoided and feared, but rather rescued and healed.
 I dare say that this is a far different kind of cultural engagement altogether.

 All silliness aside — and believe you me, this entry is full of all kinds of silliness — we do well to remember that it is hard enough for young people to navigate the world, let alone to do so with all kinds of inaccuracies being espoused from trusted authority figures.
-We do well as leaders to do our homework, and even more to take a page from the Smurfs themselves — humbling embracing our work as leaders to cultivate a loving and just community.
+As leaders we need to do our homework, and even more to take a page from the Smurfs themselves — humbling embracing our work and position to cultivate a loving and just community.